Amatalrahman/Ingenious-Hub/Ingenious Hub/ImageEnhancer/README.md

 ### Structure of the Project:

 - `main.py`: Main application code for the image viewer.
-- `requirements.txt`: List of Python packages required to run the application.
+- `image_processing_requirements.txt`: List of Python packages required to run the application.
-- `images/`: Folder containing sample grayscale images for testing.
-- `docs/`: Documentation folder with detailed explanations for each feature.